Jean-Pierre Danel: Guitar Tribute (2016)

+Christophe Malavoy provided the narration for a feature-length documentary in which more than seventy prominent figures discussed Jean-Pierre Danel's career [44], including Brian May, Laurent Voulzy, journalists (such as Harry Roselmack), media executives (TF1, Skyrock), heads of major record labels (Sony, Warner), and the president of SACEM.
+A biography titled *Guitar Hero Made in France* was subsequently published about him [45].

 Guitar Story (2020) and Guitar Safari (2022)

 In 2021, he released the TV special Guitar Story on DVD.
 His album and DVD Hats Off to the Boys was then released in several countries.
 His DVD Guitar Video Connection, celebrating 40 years of his career, was released in 2022, and a triple album, Guitar Safari, was released at the same time.
 To celebrate 40 years of recording, a new album, a best-of album, and a live album were also released.

-During the spring of 2024, Danel releases his new single, Spicy Marie.
-This was considered a new approach for him, one where his rock guitar meets a dance production.
-The track went on to reach number eight on the national club charts.

-The remixes of his singles hit the #1 spot on the Electro charts (Spicy Marie) and #2 (Guitar Club).